crispim-enc/Infinity-Tomographic-Reconstruction/README.md

 + Makes no guarantees regarding the accuracy, reliability, or fitness of the code for any specific application.

-+ Has not received any financial compensation related to the use or distribution of this repository.
++ Has not received any financial compensation related to the use or distribution of this repository by third parties.

-By using this repository, you agree to comply with all applicable license terms, including the CC BY-NC-SA 4.0 license under which this project is distributed.
+By using this repository, you agree to comply with all applicable license terms, including the CC BY-NC-SA 4.0 license under which this project is distributed